 - Creating new security provisions to ensure that your customer’s data is protected

 - Developing plugins to automate functions that would otherwise require a user interface

 - Researching and developing innovative ways to increase overall front and back end performance

 If your company is developing new techniques to deal with ‘big data’ or is looking to advance the accessibility of your software or programs, then it may also be eligible for tax relief under this scheme.

 There are two ways for businesses to claim the relief provided by R&D tax credits.
 For a company making a profit, you can claim up to 33% of the qualifying R&D expenditure.

 For a company making a loss, your tax relief of 33% of eligible R&D costs can be carried forward or surrendered at a rate of 14.5%.

-Easy R&D provides a professional service which can aid you in the process of claiming R&D Tax Credits, ensuring that your are in receipt of all the tax relief your are eligible to claim – potentially saving you time, effort and money.
-Contact your nearest R&D Consultant to see if you can claim – 0800 195 7516
+Easy R&D provides a professional service which can aid you in the process of claiming R&D tax credits, ensuring that your are in receipt of all the tax relief you are eligible to claim – potentially saving you time, effort and money.
+Contact your nearest R&D Consultant to see if you can claim on 0800 195 7516.